Resolving Depression with Kundalini Yoga

 So how can we prime this healing response?

-- Improvement in stress as measured by heart rate variability and pain
+- Improvement in stress as measured by heart rate variability5 and pain 6

-And most notably, resolution of depression and anxiety (up to a 73% response rate!) including where medication failed and, notably, as compared to simple breath-monitoring relaxation.
+And most notably, resolution of depression and anxiety (up to a 73% response rate!) including where medication failed 10 11 12 and, notably, as compared to simple breath-monitoring relaxation.
+13 One of my early teachers, Dr. Richard Brown, has written extensively on the physiologic benefits of this breathwork in a two-part review.
+14 15

 How to Perform the Sodarshan Chakra Kriya